Eric Engeström

 I have always been fascinated by video games and their ability to conjure visions out of a metal box.
 The demoscene⁽¹⁾ turned this into a kind of sport, making the most out of limited resources; while I haven’t (yet?) entered a competition, I always love watching entries.
 For a long time, I was also part of a gaming community; it has since faded away, and so has my time available to play games, but my fascination remains.

 My interest nowadays mostly lies on the other side: making games; more specifically, the graphics part of it.
-After working at Imagination Technologies and Intel, I’m now working with Igalia, mostly on Mesa, the Linux graphics driver.
+After working at Imagination Technologies and Intel, mostly on Mesa, the Linux graphics driver, I’m now working with Igalia and I have specialised in the infrastructure for developing & verifying graphics drivers like Mesa, working on CI-tron.

 Personal skills